 “I can do that,” Bob said confidently.

 “You can’t,” said Ted, amazed that his friend Bob had even suggested it.
-“You haven’t even been to a rodeo in your life, you are going to get hurt”.
+“You haven’t even been to a rodeo in your life.
+Heck, you haven’t even been to the USA.
+You are going to get hurt on that thing!”

-The machine thrashed wildly, up and down, from side to side, around in circles, but still a grim-faced Bob clung to its back.
+The operator pressed the start button and the machine thrashed wildly, up and down, from side to side, around in circles, but still a grim-faced Bob clung to its back.

-After two minutes, the machine was bucking almost vertically and spinning until Bob was a blur.
+After two minutes, the bronco machine was bucking almost vertically and spinning until Bob was a blur.

 But when the three minutes were up, Bob was still on the machine’s back, acknowledging the cheers and cries from what was now a rather large crowd.